Theories of general anaesthetic action: 2. Nonimmobilizers

 All general anaesthetics induce immobilization (absence of movement in response to noxious stimuli) through depression of spinal cord functions, whereas their amnesic actions are exerted within the brain.
 According to the Meyer-Overton correlation the anaesthetic potency of the drug is directly proportional to its lipid solubility, however, there are many compounds that do not satisfy this rule.
 These drugs are strikingly similar to potent general anaesthetics and are predicted to be potent anaesthetics based on their lipid solubility, but they exert only one constituent of the anaesthetic action (amnesia) and do not suppress movement (i.e. do not depress spinal cord functions) as all anaesthetics do.
 These drugs are referred to as nonimmobilizers.
 The existence of nonimmobilizers suggests that anaesthetics induce different components of anaesthetic effect (amnesia and immobility) by affecting different molecular targets and not just the one target (neuronal bilayer) as it was believed earlier.
-Good example of non-immobilizers are halogenated alkanes that are very hydrophobic, but fail to suppress movement in response to noxious stimulation at appropriate concentrations.
+An example of non-immobilizers are halogenated alkanes that are very hydrophobic, but fail to suppress movement in response to noxious stimulation at appropriate concentrations.
 See also: flurothyl.

-Rebuttal to the objection: This is a logical fallacy.
+Rebuttal to the objection

+This is a logical fallacy.
 The hypothesis does not require that every molecule ever tested obeys the hypothesis for the hypothesis to be true.
 The existence of less than 10-20 related compounds that are known to disobey the Meyer-Overton hypothesis in no way negates the hundreds if not thousands of chemically diverse compounds that do obey the Overton-Meyer hypothesis.
 Exceptions can exist for reasons unrelated to the mechanism underlying the Meyer-Overton hypothesis.